 Add fertilizer such as a water-soluble fertilizer, a balanced, slow-release fertilizer, or fish emulsion at planting time.

-Allow at least 18 to 24 inches between plants, as rosemary needs adequate air circulation to remain healthy and disease free.
+Allow at least 18 to 24 inches between plants, as rosemary needs

 Water white flowering rosemary when the top of the soil feels dry to the touch.
 Water deeply, and then let the soil dry before watering again.
 Like most Mediterranean herbs, rosemary is susceptible to root rot in soggy soil.